 Now, YouTube is of course full of all manner of videos that claim to show so-called “autism miracle stories”—it’s a genre I was well familiar with.

-In other words, it was not IN SPITE of his autism that he was having these nuanced thoughts, it wasn’t because he had been ‘cured’ of autism, he was all of these things that we as a society have wrongly, tragically, decided cannot coexist: autism, neurodivergence, atypical ‘behaviours’ and intelligent thought, empathy; *humanity*.
+In other words, it was not in spite of his autism that he was having these nuanced thoughts, it wasn’t because he had been ‘cured’ of autism, he was all of these things that we as a society have wrongly, tragically, decided cannot coexist: autism, neurodivergent, atypical ‘behaviours’ and intelligent thought, empathy; humanity.